G-M-twostay/Go-Utils/README.md

 # Go-Utils

 Go
 Some utilities I implemented myself for future uses in Go.
 Usually these are some data structures or algorithms that Go STL doesn't provide or I can't find a satisfying implementation of.

-Currently, Concurrent Maps are in a good state.
-Tress can be speed up by not using interfaces.
-Atomic primitives are just some convenient types to ensure compatibility in edge cases for 32bit machines.
+Package `GMUtils/Maps` includes some very-fast thread-safe concurrent hashmap implementations.
+Package `GMUtils/Tress` include a balanced BST implementation called SBTree.
+Package `GMUtils/Queues` includes a circular array queue and a concurrent non-blocking linked queue.